 Depending on the Level of sampling, macroinvertebrates can be used to promote public awareness and education about surface waters of the state (Level 1); to evaluate the effectiveness of pollution controls and conduct initial screening of water quality conditions (Level 2); and to make water quality designations, measure attainment status of rivers, and evaluate pollution sources (Level 3).
 This course will provide a basis that can be applied to all Levels of sampling.

 Register soon as space is limited.
 Lunch on Saturday is included!

 Includes detailed instruction on macroinvertebrate Family Level identification using family reference material and dissecting microscopes.
-Family Level test for QDC Level 2 is available at MBI in Hilliard both Friday evening or after the course on Saturday, if arranged in advance.
+Lab instruction must be arranged in advance.

 No previous experience is necessary to take this course.
-Those wishing to become certified as QDC Level 2 for Benthic Macroinvertebrate Assessment may need other experience or general knowledge of stream and riverine physical forms and habitat features, ability to use taxonomic references to identify macroinvertebrate families, and experience with study plans.
-We will address these requirements in the presentations on Saturday morning.
+Those wishing to continue on to QDC Level 2 Certification for Benthic Macroinvertebrate Assessment may need other experience or general knowledge of stream and riverine physical forms and habitat features, the ability to use taxonomic references to identify macroinvertebrate families, and experience with study plans.

 This course will provide participants with a basic knowledge of macroinvertebrate collection and identification.
 Those who complete this course will automatically be eligible for Level 1 Certification and will have the option for MBI to submit their information to Ohio EPA.
 This course is designed for community and citizen scientists, volunteers, teachers and educators in order to promote public awareness and education about macroinvertebrates and their role surface waters of the state.